top of page

 • Increase your total caloric intake if you are struggling to maintain or gain weight

 1. Hummus with wholegrain biscuits or carrot sticks.
-I have a few hummus recipes on my website including pumpkin hummus, beetroot hummus made with butterbeans (without oil) and a classic beetroot hummus (made with chickpeas)
+I have a few hummus recipes on my website including pumpkin hummus, beetroot hummus made with butterbeans and a classic beetroot hummus (made with chickpeas)

 2. Bliss balls.
 My favourite is peanut butter

-3. Fresh fruit
+3. Fresh fruit with nuts

-4. Greek Yoghurt
+4. Greek Yoghurt with honey or fruit

-5. Nuts
+5. Nuts or seeds

 6. Cheese and tomato on wholegrain crackers.
 Can't go past Vita Weats